Sikorsky UH-60 Black Hawk: Philippines

-On 22 February 2022, DND and PZL Mielec formally signed the contract for 32 additional S-70i Black Hawks.
+On 22 February 2022, DND and PZL Mielec formally signed the US$624 million contract for 32 additional S-70i Black Hawks, totaling to around 48 units ordered.
+This will make the Philippine Air Force the largest user of S-70i Blackhawk Helicopters globally.

 Poland

-In 2019 January, Poland ordered 4 S-70i Black Hawks with 4 delivered to the Polish Special Forces in December that same year.
-Another 4 S-70i helicopters are on order with 2 scheduled for delivery in 2023 and 2 in 2024.
+In January 2019, Poland ordered four S-70i Black Hawks with four delivered to the Polish Special Forces in December of that same year.
+Another four S-70i helicopters are on order with two scheduled for delivery in 2023 and two in 2024.
+In July 2023, Poland launched a procurement tender for S-70i Black Hawks with a goal to order approximately 32 helicopters.

 Slovakia

-In February 2015, the U.S. State Department approved a possible Foreign Military Sale of nine UH-60Ms with associated equipment and support to Slovakia and sent to Congress for its approval.
+In February 2015, the U.S. State Department approved a possible Foreign Military Sale of nine UH-60Ms with associated equipment and support to Slovakia and sent it to Congress for its approval.
 In April 2015, Slovakia's government approved the procurement of nine UH-60Ms along with training and support.
 In September 2015, Slovakia ordered four UH-60Ms.
 The first two UH-60Ms were delivered in June 2017; the Slovak Air Force had received all nine UH-60Ms by January 2020.
 These are to replace its old Soviet Mil Mi-17s.
-In 2020, Slovak minister of defense announced Slovakia's interest in buying two more UH-60Ms.
+In 2020, the Slovak minister of defense announced Slovakia's interest in buying two more UH-60Ms.

-Slovak Training Academy from Košice, a private company, operates four older UH-60As for new pilot training.
+Slovak Training Academy (European Air Services / Heli Company) from Košice, a private company, operates some older UH-60As & Bs for pilot training, aerial fire fighting and sky crane operations.

 Sweden

 Sweden requested 15 UH-60M helicopters by Foreign Military Sale in September 2010.
 The UH-60Ms were ordered in May 2011, and deliveries began in January 2012.
 In March 2013, Swedish ISAF forces began using Black Hawks in Afghanistan for MEDEVAC purposes.
 The UH-60Ms have been fully operational since 2017.
+Sweden designates it the Helicopter 16 (Hkp 16).
+In June 2024, Sweden ordered 12 more UH-60Ms from the US.

+South Korea

+The Republic of Korea Armed Forces is also an operator and has produced about 130 aircraft under license from Korean Air since the 1990s and domestically producing and introducing the UH-60 simulator.
+However, the cockpit is analog compared to the digital one in the United States, but since this business started after the 1988 Olympics, there was no such thing as a glass cockpit with an LCD monitor.
+Currently, the majority of South Korea's UH-60s belong to the Army, including 36 units operated by the Special Operations Aviation Corps.